weashadow/UltraFirmwareToolkit/README.md

  - Saturn 3 Ultra
  - Uniformation GKTwo

-*Firmware mod is tested and fully functional*
+*S3U Firmware mod is tested and fully functional*

 ## Use of this software is at your own risk, the author is not responsible for damages caused by modification of the original firmware!